 This county is the seat of New York’s capital and home to a burgeoning software IT sector, 12 colleges and universities and major R&D centers such as SUNY Polytechnic, Albany Medical Center, Albany College of Pharmacy and Health Sciences, and the Wadsworth Center.
 With more than 3,800 private sector scientific research and development services employees and and employment location quotient of 3.55, Albany County has New York’s highest – and the nation’s 29th highest – concentration of these highly skilled workers.

 This county has the nation’s third highest concentration of independent artists.
-Its historic communities, such as Hudson, have undergone cultural revivals and its industrial parks have attracted many light manufacturing operations such as Ducommun (Dynabil) and SERTA.
+Its historic communities, such as Hudson, have undergone cultural revivals and its industrial parks have attracted many manufacturing operations such as Sonoco-Crellin, Craftech, Flanders and Pretium Packaging.

 This county is home to the nation’s oldest technological research university, which also has the world’s most powerful supercomputer at an academic institution.
 It is a thriving technology industry in the areas of software development, gaming, cyber-security and information technology and is at the forefront of biotechnology research, housing Regeneron Pharmaceuticals, RPI’s Center for Biotechnology & Interdisciplinary Studies, University at Albany Health Science Campus, and GE Healthcare.